pydantic/pydantic/docs/usage/errors.md

 ## Discriminator alias type {#discriminator-alias-type}

-This error is raised when you define a non-string alias on discriminator field.
+This error is raised when you define a non-string alias on a discriminator field.

 ```py test="skip" lint="skip" upgrade="skip"
 from typing import Union